-Studying abroad at The University of Auckland, it was almost a little strange to be in the middle of the city and at the same time be on a college campus.
+Studying abroad in New Zealand at The University of Auckland, it was almost a little strange to be in the middle of the city and at the same time be on a college campus.
 Walk a few blocks off campus, and all of a sudden you are immersed in the culture of the streets of Auckland.
 I was pleasantly surprised that the University of Auckland has a lot of little areas to sit and it feels like you are not as close to the city as you really are.

 By far, my favorite way to walk to and from campus is through the pacific studies complex.
 I really like the style of the buildings and there are generally so many plants and trees around.